How to Start a Running Blog: Tips from a Running Principal

 The Journey Begins

 Throughout my college years, I occasionally laced up my shoes and ran.
-I didn’t run far and I didn’t run fast but somewhere between high school track and adulthood, I realized that heading outside on my own could be therapeutic.
+I didn’t run far, and I didn’t run fast, but somewhere between the high school track and adulthood, I realized that heading outside on my own could be therapeutic.
 Cathartic.
 Relaxing.

 Somewhere in the middle of all the “noise that is life,” running became my zen space.